Our Attorney Helps Families Pursue Wrongful Death Claims

 - School bus accidents

-A wrongful death action may be possible if a doctor misdiagnosed a condition or was shown to be so careless in their level of care that the patient dies as a result.
+A wrongful death action may be possible if a doctor misdiagnoses a condition or is shown to be so careless in their level of care that the patient dies as a result.
 Medical malpractice cases can be difficult to prove and often hinge on two questions: what is the appropriate medical standard of care adhered to in the situation?
 Did the defendant adhere to that standard of care or deviate from it?
-In some cases it can be determined that a doctor’s actions were reckless.
-For instance, if a doctor performed surgery while under the influence of alcohol or drugs this would likely be considered acting recklessly.
+Sometimes, it can be determined that a doctor’s actions were reckless.
+For instance, if a doctor performed surgery while under the influence of alcohol or drugs, this would likely be considered acting recklessly.

-How a Seasoned Wrongful Death Lawyer Can Help
+How a Seasoned Personal Injury Lawyer Can Help

 Wrongful death claims are among the most challenging civil cases, but they are also some of the most important.
 You’ve lost a family member as a result of another person or entity’s negligence, and while nothing can return them to you, obtaining the compensation to which you’re entitled can pave a smoother path forward on your journey toward recovery.